-

 of all things mysterious, eclectic and colourful.
 This bustling

-city is famous for not only its French Quarter and Mardi Gras, but
+city is famous not only for its French Quarter and Mardi Gras, but

 also for being a wonderfully exciting city to explore on foot with

-New Orleans Historic Voodoo Museum.
+World and the New Orleans Historic Voodoo Museum.

 Cruise ships dock at the Erato Street terminal, which has a